Sergeant Matt Hughes

 Tell us a bit about yourself

-Currently an LPT Inspector for Harlow and Epping Forest.
+Currently a Harlow Town Centre Team Sergeant.
 Biggest achievements include being chosen to go to London to represent Essex Police in the Remembrance Sunday Parade at the Cenotaph.
 Achieving my advanced IPP driving course and becoming a Temporary Inspector only 18 months after becoming a Sgt.
 Essex Police Drill Instructor (voluntary).
 Being able to attend drill related CPD in London to watch the Changing of the Guards Ceremony from the forecourt of Buckingham Palace.
 Achieving the rank of Warrant Officer in the Air Cadets and being a first aid instructor.
 Lastly, managing to buy my own home.

 What do you enjoy most about your role?